material-components/material-components-web/packages/mdc-tabs/README.md

 ### Using the JavaScript Tab Bar Scroller Component

-`mdc-tab-bar-scroller` ships with a Component/Foundation combo for ingesting instances of `mdc-tab-bar`. `mdc-tab-bar-scroller` uses its `initialize()` method call a factory function which gathers and instantiates any tab bar elements that are children of the `mdc-tab-bar-scroller` root element.
+`mdc-tab-bar-scroller` ships with a Component/Foundation combo which wraps instances of `mdc-tab-bar`. `mdc-tab-bar-scroller` uses its `initialize()` method call a factory function which gathers and instantiates any tab bar elements that are children of the `mdc-tab-bar-scroller` root element.

-The anatomy of `mdc-tab-bar-scroller` includes an instance of `mdc-tab-bar`, forward and back indicators which, when actioned on, move the tab bar left and right, and a scroll frame.
+The anatomy of `mdc-tab-bar-scroller` includes an instance of `mdc-tab-bar`, RTL-aware forward and back indicators which, when actioned on, move the tab bar left and right, and a scroll frame.
 The scroll frame is the parent element of the tab bar, and serves to mask the tabs in the tab bar when they overflow the available width.

 #### Including in code